Building Listings Management Workflows Guide

 ]

-A package hierarchy relationship links units, case packs, and pallets of a product.
-This creates a connected listing, improving search visibility and detail page experience.
-For more information on Amazon Bulk Services, refer to Amazon Bulk Services: Overview on Seller Central.
+A package hierarchy relationship links units, cases, and pallets for a product.
+This creates a connected listing that improves search visibility and detail page experience.
+For more information about Amazon Bulk Services, refer to Amazon Bulk Services: Overview on Seller Central.